MrLoke/mrloke/README.md

 ### Hi there 👋, I'm Michał

-A young front-end developer working in React (Next.js 😍) with TypeScript 😎.
+A young front-end developer coding in React (Next.js 😍) with TypeScript 😎.
 I spend most of my time coding or learning something new cool things 🤓.

 ### Contact: